 Go the extra mile regularly

 Similarly, you can often stand out for a promotion when you’re willing to go above and beyond.
-If you’re an ambitious person and you want to do your job as well as you can, you may find that this comes naturally to you.
-But, employees that are dedicated to their job role, and show that they’re able to do more, be more, and give more, can really impress employers.
+If you’re an ambitious person and want to do your job as well as you can, you may find that this comes naturally.
+But, employees who dedicate themselves to their job and show that they can do more, be more, and give more can impress employers.
 Whether you do things differently or go that extra mile for a customer or project, you could be earning your promotion stripes.

 Be firm with pay rises

-Then there’s also that small matter of pay rises.
-Some companies will talk about these each year; some will only address them when you’re facing the promotion anyway, either way, you can demonstrate your commitment to your job and the company when it comes to getting a pay rise.
-By pointing our why you deserve one, understanding gender pay reporting and not being afraid to ask for what you want, you could show yourself as determined, dedicated and invaluable.
+Then there’s also that tiny matter of pay rises.
+Some companies will talk about these each year; some will only address them when you’re facing the promotion anyway.
+Either way, you can demonstrate your commitment to your job and the company when it comes to getting a pay rise.
+By pointing out why you deserve one, understanding gender pay reporting and not being afraid to ask for what you want, you could show yourself as determined, dedicated and invaluable.

 Know your worth

 If you feel like you’ve worked your socks off for your company, and you still get overlooked for a promotion (even after trying out every other point listed here), it might be time to look elsewhere.
-If you’re going to progress in your career, you’re going to need to consider all of your options.
+If you’re going to progress in your career, you will need to consider all of your options.
 When there’s no room to rise, or you’re getting passed over, move on.
 Moving sideways or upwards should always be your goal.